Our Scholar Network

 Professor, Baylor University, Robbins College of Health and Human Sciences

-She works with communities using mixed methods to understand cultural context and advance approaches and policies to foster healthy and active opportunities and lifestyles for all people, focusing much of her work on partnering with underserved rural communities and families.
-She co-leads the PAPREN Rural Active Living Workgroup and a Voices For Healthy Kids IEE special interest group focused on Activating Rural America.
-She has been invited to serve on advisory panels and/or lead webinars for Voices for Healthy Kids, America Walks, the Active Living Conference, and is a Past-President for the American Academy of Health Behavior, a multidisciplinary society of health behavior scholars and researchers.
+She works with communities using mixed methods to understand cultural context and advance approaches and policies to foster healthy and active opportunities and lifestyles for all people, focusing much of her work on underserved, rural communities and families.
+She lead the PAPREN Rural Active Living Workgroup and a Voices For Healthy Kids IEE special interest group focused on Activating Rural America.
+She serves or has served on advisory/webinar panels for Voices for Healthy Kids, America Walks, the Active Living Conference, and is a Past-President for the American Academy of Health Behavior.

-Areas of Discipline: Physical activity across all ages, particularly in diverse, underserved rural communities.
+Areas of Discipline: Physical activity, particularly in diverse, underserved rural communities.

 • Gil Peñalosa, PhD